RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/cloud-native-architectures.md

-## Cloud-Native Application Architectures
+## Cloud Native Application Architectures

-Developing applications that are reactive, imperative, event-driven, and polyglot are all requirements of modern application architecture.
+Developing applications that are reactive, imperative, event driven, and polyglot are all requirements of modern application architecture.
 While cloud infrastructure and container Kubernetes solutions, such as Red Hat OpenStack Platform and Red Hat OpenShift, provide a robust infrastructure foundation for distributed environments, similar seamless application services require building applications that take full advantage of such an infrastructure.

-Moreover, applications require hybrid and multi-cloud architecture to thrive in the digital economy.
-A unified cloud-native application environment has become essential to developers because it enables higher productivity and innovation with a full, cohesive development platform.
+Moreover, applications require hybrid and multi cloud architecture to thrive in the digital economy.
+A unified cloud native application environment has become essential to developers because it enables higher productivity and innovation with a full, cohesive development platform.
 An application environment is equally critical to operations because of the rapid change and high demands for scalability, agility, and reliability.

-In this module, we will learn what cloud-native architecture we need to design for running containerized applications on DevOps/Cloud-Native platform in scale and speed.
+In this module, we will learn what cloud-native architecture we need to design for running containerized applications on DevOps/Cloud Native platform in scale and speed.
-Then we will also develop cloud-native applications based on architecture patterns such as high-performing cache, event-driven/reactive, and serverless using
+Then we will also develop cloud native applications based on architecture patterns such as high-performing cache, event-driven/reactive, and serverless using
 [Red Hat Runtimes](https://www.redhat.com/en/technologies/cloud-computing/openshift/application-runtimes), [Red Hat CodeReady Workspaces](https://developers.redhat.com/products/codeready-workspaces/overview) and
 [Red Hat OpenShift Container Platform](https://www.redhat.com/en/technologies/cloud-computing/openshift).

-#### What is Cloud-Native Application Architectures?
+#### Capabilities of a Cloud Native Application Architectures?
 ---

-Cloud-native is a new paradigm to develop application services and manage them on cloud computing infrastructure which has elasticity, scalability, resiliency, and high-performance.
-Cloud-native application architectures enable developers/architects to implement various application patterns from imperative to reactive, serverless in continuous delivery workflows.

-The benefits of cloud-native application architectures are to augment development productivity in terms of speed, flexibility, quality, and reliability.
+TThe benefits of cloud native application architectures enable speed of development and deployment, flexibility, quality, and reliability.
 More importantly, it allows developers to integrate the applications with the latest open source technologies without a steep learning curve.
-For example, with the architectures, you can deal with a certain microservices as serverless workloads for business seasonality.
-More characteristics that cloud-native application architectures should have here:
+While there are many ways to build and architect cloud native applications following are some great ingredients for consideration:

- * `Programming languages` - More likely to be written in the container first or/and Kubernetes native language, which means Java, Node.js, Go, Python, and Ruby.
+ * *Runtimes* - More likely to be written in the container first or/and Kubernetes native language, which means runtimes such as Java, Node.js, Go, Python, and Ruby, etc.

+ * *Security* - Deploying and maintaining applications in a multi cloud, hybrid cloud application environment, security becomes of utmost importance and should be part of the environment.

+ * *Observability* - The ability to observer applications and their behavior in the cloud.
+Tools that can give realtime metrics, and more information about the use e.g., Prometheus, Grafana, Kiali, etc.

- * `Efficiency` - Focused on tiny memory footprint, small artifact size, and fast booting time to make portable applications across hybrid/multi-cloud platforms.
-Especially, it will leverage an expected spice in production via fast scaling with consuming minimal computing resources.
+ * *Efficiency* - Focused on tiny memory footprint, small artifact size, and fast booting time to make portable applications across hybrid/multi-cloud platforms.
+Primarily, it will leverage an expected spice in production via rapid scaling with consuming minimal computing resources.

- * `Interoperability` - Easy to integrate cloud-native apps with the latest open source technologies such as Infinispan, MicroProfile, Hibernate, Apache Kafka, Jaeger, Prometheus, and more for building standard runtimes architecture.
+ * *Interoperability* - Easy to integrate cloud native apps with the latest open source technologies such as Infinispan, MicroProfile, Hibernate, Apache Kafka, Jaeger, Prometheus, and more for building standard runtimes architecture.

- * `DevOps` - Designed for continuous deployment to production in line with minimum viable product (MVP) development, automating testing, and collaborating ops teams in DevOps practices.
+ * *DevOps/DevSecOps* - Designed for continuous deployment to production in line with the minimum viable product (MVP), with security as part of the tooling together with development, automating testing, and collaboration.

-#### How Red Hat support the Cloud-Native App Architectures?
+#### How to build Cloud Native applications and architecture with Red Hat?

 ---

-`Red Hat Applicaton Runtime​s​` is a recommended set of products, tools and components to develop and maintaincloud-native applications.
-It provides lightweight runtimes and frameworks for highly-distributed cloud environments such asmicroservices, with in-memory caching for fast data access, and messaging for quick data transfer supporting existingapplications.
+`Red Hat Runtime​s​` is a recommended set of products, tools and components to develop and maintaincloud-native applications.
+It provides lightweight runtimes and frameworks for highly-distributed cloud environments such as microservices, with in-memory caching for fast data access, and messaging for quick data transfer supporting existing applications.
 Features and benifits are here:

  * `Runtimes and frameworks` - A collection of runtimes, frameworks, and languages so developers and architects can choose the right tool for the right task.